Western Australia Holiday Packages

 From metropolitan cities to stunning blue seas and rugged desert plains, an extraordinary adventure awaits you in Western Australia.

-Our Western Australia Collection is currently sold out
+Our Western Australia Collection

 Western Australia is a vast expanse of land, home to diverse landscapes, rich indigenous culture and fascinating history.
 Whether you’re a gourmet traveller or wilderness adventurer, you’ll find yourself wanting to explore every inch of this incredible state.

 Taking the title of Australia’s sunniest capital city, Perth is the ultimate combination of city chic and coastal beauty.
 In the bustling city centre are sleek bars, world-class restaurants and a thriving arts culture.
 Only a short distance away are sandy beaches where you can take a dip in the Indian Ocean, or visit Rottnest Island, where you can spot unique wildlife while hiking through native bushland.
 A stones’ throw from the city, Swan Valley is the state’s oldest wine-growing region.
 Slow down and feast on exquisite local produce or sample award-winning wines.

 WA’s Margaret River Region is famous world-wide as a wine lovers’ paradise, but you can find so much more in this fabulous area than just great vino.
 Past rolling vineyards you will see breath-taking coastal scenery and lush green forests, and natural wonders that make the south west one of the most biodiverse places in the world.
 Watch humpback whales on their annual migration, try premium local truffles or frolic through fields of wildflowers.